FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 Do not set the `DNS` and `gw` values for the card or cards that will serve the PCs.

-If there is more gateway, delete them, leaving only the necessary one (TODO not sure I understand), using the command:
+If there is more gateway, delete them, leaving only one.
+This simplifies the network configuration.
+You could have more than one, but it is beyond the scope of this tutorial.
+You can remove them using the command:

 ```shell
 ip route